How Digitalization Improves Transportation Procurement

-“Analytics-driven insight, or a procurement function that relies on big data and advanced analytics to drive insight and bolster decision-making The hallmarks of information-centric, world-class procurement organizations are the presence of a sophisticated information/data architecture that makes effective data analysis possible; planning and analysis capability that is dynamic and information-driven; and performance measurement that is aligned with the business.
+“Analytics-driven insight, or a procurement function that relies on big data and advanced analytics to drive insight and bolster decision-making will be best-in-class.
+The hallmarks of information-centric, world-class procurement organizations are the presence of a sophisticated information/data architecture that makes effective data analysis possible; planning and analysis capability that is dynamic and information-driven; and performance measurement that is aligned with the business.
 Without an advanced information management capability, agility is impossible.
 Agile operations require a “sensory” system that monitors external conditions, plus analytical capabilities that comprehend this data within the business context.
 This flow of feedback information is the basis for business decision-making,” says the Hackett Group study.

 ROI - A Self Fulfilling Strategy